victorouy/SmartClass-AI/README.md

 2. Enter `python evaluation.py` to load the model.
 3. Type "Dataset" if you wanna test the whole dataset or "single" if you wanna predict a single image.
 4. If you typed "single", type the category of the image (angry, engaged, happy, or neutral).
-5. If you typed "single", then type the full filepath of the image you wish to predict.
+5. If you typed "single", then type the full filepath of the image you wish to predict
+   c.
+Variant 2: enter `python variant2.py`